-To participate in hometalk’s DIY my spring blog hop, I have made some gorgeous fabric birdcage decorations.
 Maybe it’s because I’m the daughter of an ornithologist, spring makes me think of birds.
-Which gave me the idea to make the fabric birdcage.
-It took me about an hour to make the cages, only using the things that I already had at home.
+Which gave me the idea to make a scrap fabric birdcage decoration for the home.

-They make a lovely gift & as with my fabric birdhouses can be personalised by using an old shirt of the recipients.
-Any old fabric scraps will do, I’ve been eyeing up an old pink striped shirt of my husbands which I think I’ll use next.
+Any old fabric scraps will do for these gorgeous birdcage decorations.
+I’ve been eyeing up an old pink striped shirt of my husband’s, which I think I’ll use next.

 What you need to make a fabric Birdcage